 When one of these boxes is unchecked, the customer is added to the system with non-subscribed status.
 Non-subscribed contacts are those that placed an order in your store, abandoned a cart, created an account, but never agreed to receive your marketing.
 Uploading contacts with non-subscribed status will provide the following benefits:

 - all data about your customers will be kept in one place;

 - we will make sure you are not sending marketing messages to them (transactional emails can still be sent to these customers);

 - you won't get charged for these contacts.

 Important!
-The box for the Email unlike the one for the SMS channel is always pre-selected.
-Follow this article to learn more about the different channel statuses your contacts can have.
+The box for the Email, unlike the one for the SMS channel, is always pre-selected.
+Check this article to learn more about your contacts' statuses definition on Import.

 Updating your customers' data

-Omnisend is not duplicating your contacts but only adds the new information to the system.
+Omnisend doesn't duplicate your contacts but only adds the new information to the system.
 However, you need to be careful with your customers' statuses.
 If you upload them with subscribed status, the customers having non-subscribed status may get converted, unsubscribed status is not affected.

 Therefore, if you need to update your customers' data, make sure to un-check the check-box and import your customers with non-subscribed status.